bytedance/flutter_asset_literal_idea_plugin/README.md

           - image.png
 ```

-*   assets declared in pubspec.yaml of other packages
+*   assets declared in pubspec.yaml of other packages.

 *   assets in lib/ of other packages and declared in pubspec.yaml of current package like: